The Founding of Cardinal

 The Township of Edwardsburgh/Cardinal

-In Cardinal, at the SW corner of County Road 2 and Bridge Street
+In Cardinal, at the southwest corner of Road 2 and Bridge Street

 Plaque Text